AltaServices/TastyLoader/README.md

 2. **Loading Process**:
    - Plugins are loaded in order of their specified priority.
-   - Downloaded JARs are stored in the `plugins/TastyLoader/loaded` directory.
+   - Downloaded JARs are stored in temporary files.
    - The plugin uses Bukkit's plugin manager to load and enable each JAR.

 3. **Unloading Process**:
    - On server shutdown, TastyLoader unloads all plugins it has loaded.
-   - The `loaded` directory is cleaned up to remove downloaded JARs.
+   - Temporary files are cleaned up.

 4. **Error Handling**:
    - TastyLoader logs errors for failed downloads or loading attempts.
    - It continues to load other plugins even if one fails.

 5. **Dynamic Management**:
-   - The `unloadSpecificPlugin` function allows for runtime unloading of specific plugins if needed.
+   - The `deactivateSpecificPlugin` function allows for runtime unloading of specific plugins if needed.

 ## Usage in Loadable Maven Plugin Project

 For plugin developers who want their plugins to be compatible with TastyLoader, ensure your plugin follows standard Bukkit plugin structure and is compiled as a JAR file.

-#### Maven Plugin Configuration
+### Maven Plugin Configuration

 Add the following plugin configuration to your `pom.xml` file.
 This will automatically update your plugin JAR in the specified GitHub repository when you run `mvn install`.